 The Company has elected to take the exemption provided under section 408 of the Companies Act 2006 not to separately present the parent company profit and loss account.
-The Company recorded a loss excluding dividend income of \$7.3m (2021 loss excluding dividend income of \$1.8m).
+The Company recorded a loss excluding impairment charges and dividend income of \$9.7m (2022 loss excluding impairment charges and dividend income of \$7.3m).

-The notes on pages 26 to 64 are an integral part of these financial statements.
+The notes on pages 32 to 69 are an integral part of these financial statements.